sempruijs/json2nix/README.md

 # json2nix

-A json to nix converter written in Haskell
+A json to nix converter written in Haskell.
+You can use this easily with a flake.
+Unformatted json is also supported.

-## usage
+## Usage

 If you have something like this: